-Manual distractions can be classed as any activity that removes your hands off the wheel, whether this be to respond to a text message, or configure your GPS.
-All manual activities should be done prior to putting the key in the ignition, if that can’t be done, you should find a suitable, safe place to pull over.
+Manual distractions can be classed as any activity that removes your hands from the wheel, whether this is to respond to a text message or configure your GPS.
+All manual activities should be done before putting the key in the ignition.
+If that can’t be done, you should find a suitable, safe place to pull over.

 The Importance of Distracted Driving Awareness

-The United States’ roads stretch for approximately 583,0947 miles, and every single inch of them is prone to a growth in distracted driving.
-For a fatality to occur at the hands of distracted driving, there doesn’t need to be any more than a few split-seconds of distraction, whether this be on a freeway or open road.
+The United States’ roads stretch for approximately 5,830,947 miles, and every single inch of them is prone to an increase in distracted driving.
+For a fatality to occur at the hands of distracted driving, there doesn’t need to be any more than a few split-seconds of distraction, whether this is on a freeway or open road.

-When put into perspective, studies find that the average time of distraction that occurs is 5 seconds.
-If you’re travelling at 70mph on a four-way highway in Mississippi, you’re on track to drive over a mile a minute; that’s the equivalent of 4 running tracks.
+When put into perspective, studies find that the average time of distraction that occurs is five seconds.
+If you’re travelling at 70mph on a four-way highway in Mississippi, you’re on track to drive over a mile a minute; that’s the equivalent of four running tracks.
 Would you do that blindly?
 Most likely not.

-Despite this, distracted driving poses a threat to not only other road users, but cyclists and pedestrians also.
+Despite this, distracted driving poses a threat to not only other road users but also cyclists and pedestrians too.
 When this is partnered with the discovery that approximately 666,000 drivers are using cell phones or electronic devices behind the wheel, the seriousness begins to show.
 If that’s not enough, a study of 2,300 by Everdrive found that the average driver is on the phone for 0.4 miles for every 11 miles driven.

 The Worrying Future of Distracted Driving

-The urgency to reply to messages is perceived of utmost importance by this younger age range, with over 20% of those surveyed, admitted to feeling the need to respond right away - as a poll carried out by Everquote found out.
+The urgency to reply to messages is perceived of utmost importance by this younger age range.
+Over 20 percent of those surveyed admitted to feeling the need to respond right away – as a poll carried out by Everquote discovered.

 Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.